MNIST - Model induction

 NIST test

 Some of the models above are very large, so the label tests are best run compiled.
-The NIST_test.hs is compiled and executed as follows,
+The NIST_test.hs is executed as follows,

 model: NIST_model2